What’s the Difference Between Glass and Crystal?

 An important toast calls for beautiful barware in the same way a significant achievement demands a fitting award.
 Glass and crystal both have their place and time in design.
 Understanding the difference between the two is essential to choosing the right material for your project.

 Both materials are popular, but many shoppers find themselves unsure of what sets them apart from each other.
 Glass and crystal are used for barware, decor and awards but differ in composition, clarity, weight and other key factors.
-Here’s what you need to know to differentiate between the two.
+The Cristaux International team is here to let you know how to differentiate between the two.

 Glass vs. Crystal: Getting into the Chemistry